Madeira open-air botanical garden – a true paradise for nature lovers.

 Day 1.
 Funchal Airport - Machico

 Arrival at Funchal Airport.
 Transfer to Machico Madeira’s second largest town is situated in a green valley between the slopes of Ribeira do Machico.
-Accommodation in hotel in the charming old quarter.
+Accommodation at a hotel.

 Day 2.
 Machico - Ribeiro de Machico

 An easy walking tour north from Machico up to Pico de Facho with a “vigia” – a viewpoint from the 17-th century.
 Spectacular view over Machico and all the way to Ponta de Sao Lourenco in the east.
 From there we walk along by the side of Levada do Canical – a relatively new irrigation channel – from its point of emergence from a 750m long tunnel all the way to its source near Ribeira de Machico.
 Transfer back to Machico.
 Overnight in a hotel.

 Walking: 12 km, 4 hrs; uphill/downhill: 400 m/50 m

 Day 3.
 Ponta de Sao Lourenco - Santo da Serra